smjgordon/bindings/lua/README.txt

 Lua bindings for the D programming language

-Check the derelict forums for the derelict lua bindings, coming 'anytime soon now'
+Check the Derelict forums for a Derelictized version of the lua bindings.